Why Payment Providers Reject Competition Websites (And How to Get Approved)

 1. Use the right type of payment provider

+The UK has specialist providers that specifically support prize draw and game of skill businesses.
+These providers understand the industry and assess risk based on structure, not assumptions.
 They expect competition sites, prize draws, and raffle-style mechanics, provided they are set up correctly.

 Applying to the wrong provider wastes time and damages your application history.
+For a full breakdown of which providers accept UK competition websites, see our guide to payment gateways and banking for UK competition websites.

 2. Build compliance into the website itself